-- As a student, you can join the TTÜ Mektory Satellite programme team, the TTÜ Robotics Club or the student formula team FS Team Tallinn to put what you have learned into practice and try out new and exciting ideas.
+- As a student, you can join the TalTech Mektory Satellite programme team, the TalTech Robotics Club or the student formula team FS Team Tallinn to put what you have learned into practice and try out new and exciting ideas.

 Who will you become after graduation?

 Most engineers work in international teams.
 You may find a job as a product developer who creates new products, machines, systems and services.
-Product and design managers are needed in companies that have their own product, whole families of products or that operate in product development.
-As a production manager or engineer, you must know the construction, uses and technological capabilities of different technical systems, such as robots, production lines, etc. Increasingly more specialists with strong IT skills are needed to take products and production over to an online platform.
+Product and design managers are needed in companies that create their own products or product families,or operate in product development.
+As a production manager or engineer, you must know the construction, uses and technological capabilities of different technical systems, such as robots, production lines, etc. Increasingly more specialists with strong IT skills as software developers or product owners are needed to take products and production further to an online platform.

 - Why are you interested in Engineering?

-- Why did you choose Estonia and Tallinn University of Technology for your future studies?
+- Why did you choose Estonia and TalTech University for your future studies?

-- What are the reasons for you to choose a study program of Integrateded Engineering (IE)?
+- What are the reasons for you to choose a study program of Integrated Engineering (IE)?

 - Do you work or study?
-For how long you are working and in which field?
+For how long have you been working and in which field?
 Have you completed some other BSc programme?
 How many years have passed from your last training course in college, secondary school, or university?

 - Name the programming languages and/or software packages you know well and are able to use.